Doing Business with Palm Beach State College

-Only duly authorized employees are permitted to financially obligate the College, as defined within Palm Beach State College Contract Procedures: President, Vice President of Administration and Business Services, Controller and Procurement Director.
+Only duly authorized employees are permitted to financially obligate the College, as defined within Palm Beach State College Contract Procedures: President, Vice President of Finance & Administration, Controller and Procurement Director.
 A valid Purchase Order or P-Card is required prior to receiving any goods or services.

 Deliveries are to be made according to the Purchase Order for Commodities and Services Terms and Conditions.

 Location maps for the receiving department on each campus can be obtained online.